 I was very doubtful of what he said.
 I just didn’t think that the legends, myths and folktales of my hometown are interesting enough for anyone to spend time and money on.
 Besides, I know someone who collected and published the folktales of my hometown, and I just did not find any good reason to repeat what was already done.

 In Malacca, Malaysia, while having some refreshments in one of the lined shops along the riverbank, I noticed a man who I felt had been curiously looking at me.
 I looked at him, curious about him being curious about me.
 He waved and said hello, asking where I come from.
-We became friends.

-He thought I appeared to be very interesting as I exhibited a different atmosphere, and that of the many travelers that came and went his touristy town, it was his first time to see a very young-looking Southeast Asian girl traveling all by herself (it was indeed rare at that time).
+He thought I appeared to be interesting as I exhibited a different atmosphere, and that of the many travelers that came and went his touristy town, it was his first time to see a very young-looking Southeast Asian girl traveling all by herself (it was indeed rare at that time).
 It turned out that he is a master of the ancient art of Chinese tea ceremony.
 He invited me to have a tea ceremony session with him the next day.

 He asked what else I want to do in my life apart from traveling.
 I told him that I’ve always wanted to write a book, except that I don’t know what to write.
-He laughed, and suggested I write about myself and my travels.
+He laughed and suggested I write about myself and my travels.

 Again, I was very doubtful of what he said.
-I thought, what would I write about myself and traveling that someone else will find interesting enough to spend their time and money on?
-Besides, there are countless other people who already wrote brilliant stuff about traveling, and there are more who are now writing and who are far better equipped than me to write.
+I thought, ‘what would I write about myself and traveling that someone else will find interesting enough to spend their time and money on?
+Besides, there are countless other people who already wrote brilliant stuff about traveling, and there are more who are now writing and who are far better equipped than me to write’.

-In his eagerness to motivate me, he shared with me tips and stories of people who acted on their inner urgings and came out happier and more fulfilled as a result of heeding their inner calling.
+In his eagerness to motivate me, he shared with me tips and stories of people who acted on their inner urgings and came out happier and more fulfilled as a result of heeding their inner callings.

 I took his advise lightly and wandered on.